pulumi/automation-api-examples/nodejs/databaseMigration-ts/README.md

 # Database Migration

 This example provisions an AWS Aurora SQL database and executes a database "migration" using the resulting connection info.
 This migration creates a table, inserts a few rows of data, and reads the data back to verify the setup.
-This is all done in a single program using an `inline` Pulumi program.
+This is all done in a single `inline` Pulumi program.
 With Automation API you can orchestrate complex workflows that go beyond infrastructure provisioning and into application management, database setup, etc.

-This example also has a VSCode debug configuration that enables setting breakpoints within both the Automation API code, and things like `.apply` calls within the Pulumi program.
+This example has a VSCode debug configuration that enables setting breakpoints within both the Automation API code, and things like `.apply` calls within the Pulumi program.

 To run this example you'll need a few pre-reqs:
 1. A Pulumi CLI installation ([v2.12.0](https://www.pulumi.com/docs/get-started/install/versions/) or later)
 2. The AWS CLI, with appropriate credentials.
 3. install deps: `yarn install`